disruptiveplanets/AIME/code/sim/readme.md

 ```
 All units are given in SI units unless otherwise specified.
 Please see *summaries/21-06* for a description of what each variable means, and the math going into the internal code.

-Results of the simulated are saved in `params-unresolved.dat`, which assumes that the the asteroid is unresolved (and only light curve data can be captured) and `params-resolved.dat`, which assumes that the asteroid is resolved (and full rotation data can be captured)
+Results of the simulated are saved in `params-unresolved.dat`, which assumes that the the asteroid is unresolved (and only light curve data can be captured) and `params-resolved.dat`, which assumes that the asteroid is resolved (and full rotation data can be captured) For the resolved case, the results are the spin vector (x, y, z in global coordinates) at periodic intervals.
+By default, the period (`CADENCE`, defined in main.cpp), is one hour.

+## Use
+To generate data, run

+`./target/sim <ASTEROID PARAMETERS>`

+`ASTEROID PARAMETERS` should be a `.dat` file containing asteroid parameters in the format given above.
+If no file is provided, `params.dat` will be assumed.

+To draw the asteroid, run

+`./target/sim <ASTEROID PARAMETERS> draw <DIRECTION>`

+`ASTEROID PARAMETERS` fulfils the same role as in the first paragraph, except that it is required here. `DIRECTION` should be either `x`, `y`, or `z`.
+It represents the axis that the asteroid is projected onto.
+Non-axial directions would be easy to implement, but are not yet simply because there has not yet been a use for them.
+If `DIRECTION` is not provided, `z` is assumed.

 ## Tests
 Done